Standards Of Practice

 1. |

-The veterinarian has assumed the responsibility for
+has assumed the responsibility for

 making medical judgments regarding the health of the

-animals and the need for medical treatment, and the
+animal(s) and the need for medical treatment, and the

 client (owner or other caretaker) has agreed to follow